aspose-cells/Aspose.Cells-Doc-md/english/gocpp/developer-guide/pivot-tables/find-and-refresh-the-nested-or-children-pivot-tables-of-parent-pivot-table/_index.md

 ---
-title: Find and Refresh the Nested or Children Pivot Tables of Parent Pivot Table with Golang via C++
+title: Find and Refresh the Nested or Child Pivot Tables of a Parent Pivot Table with Go via C++
-linktitle: Find and Refresh Nested or Children Pivot Tables
+linktitle: Find and Refresh Nested or Child Pivot Tables
 type: docs
 weight: 60
 url: /go-cpp/find-and-refresh-the-nested-or-children-pivot-tables-of-parent-pivot-table/
-description: Learn how to find and refresh nested or children pivot tables of a parent pivot table using Aspose.Cells for C++.
+description: Learn how to find and refresh nested or child pivot tables of a parent pivot table using Aspose.Cells for C++.
 ---

 ## **Possible Usage Scenarios**

-Sometimes, one pivot table uses another pivot table as a data source, so it is called a child pivot table or nested pivot table.
-You can find the children pivot tables of a parent pivot table using the [**PivotTable::GetChildren()**](https://reference.aspose.com/cells/go-cpp/pivottable/getchildren/) method.
+Sometimes, one pivot table uses another pivot table as a data source, so it is called a child pivot table or a nested pivot table.
+You can find the child pivot tables of a parent pivot table using the [**PivotTable::GetChildren()**](https://reference.aspose.com/cells/go-cpp/pivottable/getchildren/) method.

-## **Find and Refresh the Nested or Children Pivot Tables of Parent Pivot Table**
+## **Find and Refresh the Nested or Child Pivot Tables of a Parent Pivot Table**

 The following sample code loads the [sample Excel file](61767747.xlsx) that contains three pivot tables.
 The bottom two pivot tables are the children of the above pivot table as shown in this screenshot.
-The code finds the children pivot table using the [**PivotTable::GetChildren()**](https://reference.aspose.com/cells/go-cpp/pivottable/getchildren/) method and then refreshes them one by one.
+The code finds the child pivot tables using the [**PivotTable::GetChildren()**](https://reference.aspose.com/cells/go-cpp/pivottable/getchildren/) method and then refreshes them one by one.

 ![todo:image_alt_text](find-and-refresh-the-nested-or-children-pivot-tables-of-parent-pivot-table_1.png)